10-15-2024 10:22 AM - last edited on 10-15-2024 10:24 AM by Danny

 Things of note:

-1. I chose a plain, neutral background (I used a mid-gray as it was in the foyer of their building), I was looking for a consistent background - you don't want lots of significant changes in that or clutter.
+1. I chose a plain, neutral background (I used a mid-gray as it was in the foyer of their building and that reflectance of background will give a good exposure reading ), I was looking for a consistent background - you don't want lots of significant changes in colour or clutter.
+The indirect, soft light reduced facial shadows, stops them squinting and, by reducing wrinkles, makes people look younger (which you will find older folks like).

-2. In my case I was using a full-frame camera with a focal length between 80-130mm - in your case, because you have a crop-sensor camera, which has a magnifying effect, you would select something in the range of 50-80mm.
+2. In my case I was using a full-frame camera with a focal length between 70-130mm - in your case, because you have a crop-sensor camera, which has a magnifying effect, you would select something in the range of 50-80mm.

 4, I was using auto ISO but limited to 3200.

-So, a lens as has been suggested one of the following, which you can get from the Canon Refurbished Lens Store a) $160 for a 50mm would give you an equivalent focal length for your camera of 80mm:
+So, a lens as has been suggested one of the following, which you can get from the Canon Refurbished Lens Store:

 Shop Canon Refurbished RF50mm F1.8 STM | Canon U.S.A, Inc.